 Written by Celia Kapsomera.
 Directed by Celine Havard.

 Moderator Marcy Arlin

 A bilingual bildungsroman tale about betting, bad parenting and the disparaging inescapable society ensnaring Lucero Barajas and her family.
 This nefarious revenge tragedy is set in Dallas, around the time of JFK’s assassination.
 Gambler Fausto Barajas is in debt to loan shark/casino owner Emilio Ogro.
 Fausto’s wife, Andeana, is fed up with her husband’s destructive habit and plans to leave him taking their daughter, Lucero, with her.
-Before they get away, Emilio threatens to take 10 year old Lucero as collateral, and her mother Andeana’s life if Fausto doesn’t pay his gambling debt.
+Before they get away, Emilio takes Lucero as collateral, and threatens to take Andeana’s life if Fausto doesn’t pay up by Lucero’s 11th birthday, which is only a couple of days away.
 Will Fausto be able to pay his debt to save his familia in time before Andeana and Lucero meet their maker?

 PLEASE NOTE: Due to the theme and violence, this play is NOT suitable for children.
 Mature audiences only.

 Written by C. Abeydeera.
 Directed by José Zayas.

 ALL READINGS ARE FREE!